Robust debate in Parliament over foreign competition in job market

 Manpower Minister Tan See Leng also rose to reinforce the Government's position with statistics.

-The PSP maintains that foreign PMETs have displaced local ones, he said.
-But in fact, the number of local PMETs went up by 300,000 over the past decade, while the number of EP and S-Pass holders increased by 110,000.
+The PSP maintains that foreign PMETs (professionals, managers, executives and technicians) have displaced local ones, he said.
+But in fact, the number of local PMETs went up by 300,000 over the past decade, while the number of EP and S Pass holders increased by 110,000.

 This trend held true even in sectors that typically hire more EP holders, such as finance, infocomm and professional services.
-The number of local PMETs in these sectors went up by nearly 155,000 in the past 10 years, compared to 40,000 more EP and S-Pass holders.
+The number of local PMETs in these sectors went up by nearly 155,000 in the past 10 years, compared with 40,000 more EP and S Pass holders.

 Senior Minister of State for Foreign Affairs and National Development Sim Ann reiterated that the Government has no "special affinity" for workers from any country - including India - and works to serve Singaporeans' interests.